giraydorukyurt7/Data_Science-And-Artificial_Intelligence-Journeys/README.md

 # My Artificial Intelligence and Data Science Journey

 This repository is heavily based on tutorials.
-I uploaded these files to serve as lecture notes that I can reference in the future.
+I uploaded these files to serve as lecture notes that I can reference in the future and to showcase my work and progress in the field of artificial intelligence, data science and computer vision.
 ---

 ## Table of Contents